gvwilson/thirdbit/src/fiction/iffy/index.md

 Here."
 She held out a cup of something that Sandrine desperately hoped was actually chocolate.
-"And if you need the necessary, it's…"
+"And if you need the necessary, it's right there."
 She gestured at a panel on the wall beside her.

 Sandrine straightened up.
 "Sorry, ma'am.
 Old habit."
-She was wearing civilian clothes—a formal black turtleneck and a matching black kameez over loose-fitting trousers—but "ma'am" seemed safest for now.
+The woman was wearing civilian clothes—a formal black turtleneck and a matching black kameez over loose-fitting trousers—but "ma'am" seemed safest for now.

-The old man nodded.
+The old woman nodded.
 "Completely understandable.
 And it's 'doctor', by the way,
 Doctor Johel,
 and you're in Bharati,
 in Antarctica.
-It's been a little over a hundred years since you were recorded, so you'll have a lot to catch up on.
+It's been a little over a hundred years since you were transcribed, so you'll have a lot to catch up on.
 There's an app on the table there, and I'll have some mango noodles sent down when you're ready."

-"Thank you, sir."
+"Thank you, ma'am."
 Sandrine hesitated.
 "If I may ask—who am I sharing with right now?"

-"Mm."
 The governor pursed her lips.
 "Her name is Ang Kwang—Fifth Ang Kwan, to be precise—and she is a much more complicated person than I first realized.